How Flatiron School Gets Grads Jobs

-Flatiron School VP of Business Development, Rebekah Rombom, gives insight on how our job placements team successfully places 99% of our grads.
+Flatiron School VP of Business Development, Rebekah Rombom, gives insight into how our job placements team successfully places 99% of our grads.

 I’m Rebekah, and I run placements at Flatiron School, a coding bootcamp with both in-person classes (NYC) and Online Programs.
-If you graduate from one of our programs, we guarantee you’ll get a job offer within six months – or we’ll refund your tuition.
-Delivering outcomes is a critical part our mission.
-Transparency around our outcomes is so important to us that we’re the only school to publishes an independently audited jobs report, verified by a third party.
+Delivering outcomes is a critical part of our mission.
+Transparency around our outcomes is so important to us that we’re the only school to publish an independently audited jobs report, verified by a third party.

 Any graduate of any program with job-search support has access to a ton of support and services from our team – and we work really hard to make sure we can do these things for every student.

-Before graduation, students get access to a ton of resources to help them prepare for the job search – including a full review of your resume and LinkedIn profile, practice technical and non-technical interview sessions, and a one-on-one conversation with a career counselor to discuss your goals.
+Before graduation, students get access to a ton of resources to help them prepare for the job search – including a full review of their resume and LinkedIn profile, practice technical and non-technical interview sessions, and a one-on-one conversation with a career counselor to discuss their goals.

 The Placements team also offers graduates connections to our employer network, which can take the form of an invitation to a special recruiting event at a company’s offices, an opportunity to meet employers during one of our on-campus interview days, or a direct introduction for an interview after graduation.
 Our community of alumni has created a pretty amazing virtuous cycle, representing Flatiron School and fellow graduates so well, that employers want to come back and hire again.
 And while the majority of Flatiron School graduates are placed through introductions we make, that doesn’t mean graduates should just wait to get handed a job interview – in any given class, 20% to 50% of students accept a job that they found on their own.